mk-fg/fgtk/README.rst

 Optionally produces notification in any case.

-Useful mainly for wrapping hooks in desktop apps like firefox, to know if click on some "magnet:..." link was successfully processed or discarded.
+Useful mainly for wrapping hooks in desktop apps like browsers, to know if click on some "magnet:..." link was successfully processed or discarded with some error.

 ::